1/2—Japanese Tsuba, 1916

 How To Steam

 1. Arrange your steam shrine in a quiet place where you can get down and dirty.
 Suit up in your ritual garb (keeping your neck and feet covered), being sure to remain pantsless or sans-culottes, as they say in France.
 Create your throne by placing two wooden chairs far enough apart for the gentle tendrils of steam to penetrate your nethers, with a nice spot between them to place your bowl of herbs (you may want to use a placemat if you have dainty hardwood floors).
 If you’re using a crockpot, plug it in now so that it’s nice and toasty when it’s time to pour your brew.
-Kick up the jams, consecrate your herbs with your intention, and work your magic and mojo like a boss.
+Kick up the jams, consecrate your herbs with your intention, and work your magic and mojo.

 2. Drape a warm blanket over your chair, so that you don’t have to fuss about once it’s time to steam.